whisthq/whist/main-webserver/README.md

 - `POSTGRES_PASSWORD` &ndash; The password used to authenticate with the local stack's PostgresQL instance.
 - `POSTGRES_USER` &ndash; The name of the user as whom to log into the development Postgres instance.

-Finally, if the Redis instance used for testing is running anywhere other than `redis://localhost:6379/0`, `REDIS_URL` should be set to indicate the correct connection URI.
+Finally, the local tests require a connection to a running Redis instance.
+See [Setting up Redis](#setting-up-redis) for instructions on how to establish such a connection.
+If the Redis instance used for testing is running anywhere other than `redis://localhost:6379/0`, `REDIS_URL` should be set to indicate the correct connection URI.
 Take a moment to understand that setting `REDIS_URL` has no effect on the Flask instance running in the `docker-compose`; it only affects Flask applications launched manually (e.g. Flask applications created by `pytest` for testing purposes).

 **1. Set environment variables**